 In recent years, the volume of immigration applications that ISSS receives has significantly increased.
-To maintain excellent quality service and still meet departmental expectations, ISSS and OGC have concluded that it would be beneficial to provide Penn departments with options for handling employment-based permanent residency and O-1 applications.
+To maintain excellent quality service and still meet departmental expectations, ISSS and OGC concluded that it would be beneficial to provide Penn departments with options for handling employment-based PR and O-1 applications.

 Who selected the attorneys on the list?

 Potential firms were identified and interviewed by representatives from OGC and ISSS.
-Firms were selected after a thorough review based on several considerations, including their familiarity with higher education institutions, successful past experiences representing universities and/or Penn, foreign language skills of staff/diversity of staff, ability to handle a significant workload, ability to work as a team with members of the University community, familiarity with issues frequently occurring in Penn's immigration cases, and responsiveness and accessibility.
+Firms were selected after a thorough review based on several considerations, including their familiarity with higher education institutions, successful past experiences representing universities and/or Penn, foreign language skills of staff/diversity of staff, ability to handle a significant workload, ability to work as a team with members of the Penn community, familiarity with issues frequently occurring in Penn's immigration cases, and responsiveness and accessibility.

 Why must the University, rather than the foreign national, retain the law firm?

 In employment-based immigration petitions, the employer is the petitioner.
 The foreign national is the intended beneficiary.
 The University is actually filing the petition with the federal government.
 The University therefore must ensure that its filings are accurate and consistent with internal policies and procedures.

 Can a foreign national prepare and file an employer-sponsored immigrant petition?

-No. A foreign national is not authorized to represent the University of Pennsylvania legal matters.
+No. A foreign national is not authorized to represent Penn legal matters.
 All employer-sponsored immigration petitions must be prepared and filed by either ISSS or one of the three retained immigration counsel.